-2) the previous transmission of the PDU SESSION RELEASE REQUEST message was not initiated due to timer T3582 expiry; and
+2) the previous transmission of the PDU SESSION RELEASE REQUEST message was not initiated due to timer T3582 expiry;

-3) no 5GSM message related to the PDU session (e.g. PDU SESSION RELEASE REJECT message) or indication that the 5GSM message was not forwarded (see item d) was received after the PDU SESSION RELEASE REQUEST message was transmitted.
+3) no 5GSM message related to the PDU session (e.g. PDU SESSION RELEASE REJECT message) or indication that the 5GSM message was not forwarded (see item d) was received after the PDU SESSION RELEASE REQUEST message was transmitted; and

+4) the MUSIM UE did not request the network to release the NAS signalling connection (see subclause 5.6.1.1) after the PDU SESSION RELEASE REQUEST message was sent over 3GPP access.

 * * * End of Changes * * * *